 Let’s be honest, eating healthy isn’t always easy.
 Temptation is everywhere, from commercials showing off mouthwatering burgers to prepackaged foods that take the “hassle” out of cooking.
 Never mind that those burgers never ever look like the TV version or that those prepackaged foods are loaded with chemicals.
 We’re a society that’s super susceptible to advertising and that absolutely loves convenience.

 While I can’t do anything to make you any less susceptible to a well-placed ad, I CAN help you out with the convenience factor.
-Literally everything you need to know about healthy eating is laid out for you in the charts and tools below.
+Literally everything you need to know about healthy food is laid out for you in the charts and tools below.

 1. Make a healthier plate

 Let’s kick things off with a handy chart that everyone can use!
-Follow the guidelines to plan the perfect plate at each meal.
+Follow the guidelines to plan the perfect plate for each meal.
 If you need a tasty way to fill up that veggies section, try these delicious Asian-style Brussels sprouts!
 They’re so yummy, even your picky eaters will love them!

 2. Probiotic-rich foods for gut health

 Probiotic supplements are fantastic and all, but if you can get this healthy bacteria from your diet, even better.
 Try adding more of these foods to your diet.

 3. A keto-friendly version of the food pyramid

 Even if you’re not following a keto diet, this updated version of the food pyramid will help you make better food choices overall.